denemorhun-nava/nava-qa-interview/README.md

 - Users may have different roles, such as admin or standard user.
 - Users must log in before accessing the dashboard or continuing their main workflow.

+## Goal

-Your goal is to design a test strategy for the login flow, not just test the login form.
+Your goal is to design a test strategy for **the login flow**, not just test the login form.

 Align on Acceptance Criteria, write test cases, execute them and log bugs.
 Include field validation, authentication behavior, user account states, role/access differences, error handling, and any missing requirements you would clarify before testing.